Clear steps.

 Good design needs flexible infrastructure

+Our tech stack limited how far interactions could scale.
 If rebuilt, I’d add a lightweight custom UI layer to support more advanced automation patterns